-Join William Everhart for an in-depth discussion in this video Preparing your Illustrator document, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Preparing your Illustrator document, part of Illustrator: Package Design.

 …With our product measurements in hand, it's time to get to work with Illustrator.…We'll begin by setting up an appropriately sized…document using a document profile for professional printing.…Then we'll lay down our basic layer structure.…So to start with, I'll go to the file menu and choose new.…I'll go ahead and give this a name.…And I'm going to choose the number of art boards.…Since I'll be creating both a carton and a label I'm going to choose two art boards.…For the space in between them, I'm just going to increase that a little bit.…And then the size.…